RichDeBourke/mouse-touch-range-slider/README.md

 * **max** - Slider maximum value - integer - default value is 100
 * **initialValue** - Slider starting value - integer - default value is 0
 * **keyboard** - Lets the user adjust the value using the arrow keys - Boolean - default is true
-* **onStart** - Optional - callback function that's called after the slider is initiated.
+* **onCreate** - Optional - callback function that's called after a slider is initiated.
+* **onStart** - Optional - callback function that's called when a slider  handle is touched (by the mouse or by touch).
+* **onChange** - Optional - callback function that's called when a slider has changed its position (by the mouse or by touch).
+* **onFinish** - Optional - callback function that's called after a slider finishes moving (after the mouseup or touchend event)
-    * All callbacks are provided with a sliderDataObject that contains:
+  * All callback functions are provided with a sliderDataObject that contains:
         * **input** - the original input object
         * **id** - id for the original input object
         * **min** - slider's minimum value
         * **max** - slider's maximum value
         * **value** - slider's current value
-* **onChange** - Optional - callback function that's called when the slider has changed its position (by the mouse or by touch).
-* **onFinish** - Optional - callback function that's called after the slider finishes moving (after the mouseup or touchend event)

 ## Positioning the slider
 The slider can be positioned programmatically by creating a handle to the slider: